Whether you can claim housing benefit as a student depends mainly on if you study full time or part time.

 Types of accommodation you can claim for

-Full-time students who are entitled to claim housing benefit can get help towards all types of rented accommodation, including halls of residence and student flats.
+Full-time students who can claim housing benefit can get help towards all types of rented accommodation, including halls of residence and student flats.

-You can usually claim housing benefit if you're a part-time student and you rent privately.
+You can usually claim housing benefit if you're a part-time student and you rent your home.

 Examples include if you: